CarlosTussi/rio_listings/README.md

 - _Disclamer: The focous of this project was the model training an its integration into an application.
 The user interface is meant to be an example of a final product of that integration, without paying much attention to design principles and user interface guidelines.
 (My apologies for the experts in the domain.)_

+Landing page containing a sidebar with project and model information on the left and the start of user input fields:
 ![alt text](misc/webapp1.png)
-Landing page containing a sidebar with project and model information on the left and the start of user input fields.
+Show the price predicted for the input data given by the user:
 ![alt text](misc/webapp2.png)
-Show the price predicted for the input data given by the user.
+Show the recap to the user of the input data:
 ![alt text](misc/webapp3.png)
-Show the recap to the user of the input data.

 ## Installation
 - The code in its entirety can be clonned from GitHub.
 - (!)
 The dataset, as mentioned before, needs to be downloaded from the source, as advised by Inside Airbnb.